Liketodev3/study/readme.txt

     Bug-#047550 - Listing Teacher : Teaches Language information
     Bug-#050799 - Admin > cms >> lesson package management >> if disable free trial >> it then also show at front end at teacher profile.
     Bug-#050841 - Teacher >> weekly schedule coming as twice in single row.
+    Bug-#050923 - Why a learner can join a lesson and group class with almost same time with different teachers.

 ==============================================================================================================================
 Release Number: TV-2.10.0.20210304